nixos-asia/website/en/blog/replacing-docker-compose.md

 - Allow for running multiple instances of the same service (NY uses multiple instances of PostgreSQL and Redis).
 - Along with services being project specific, their data should also be project specific.

-These were the exact problems [services-flake](https://community.flake.parts/services-flake) (a [[flake-parts]] module) was designed to solve.
+These were the exact problems #[[services-flake]] was designed to solve.
 Along with running services natively, it also [integrates with your project's `flake.nix`](https://community.flake.parts/services-flake/start).

 >[!info] How are processes managed in services-flake?
 > In NixOS they are managed by [systemd](https://en.wikipedia.org/wiki/Systemd).
 In services-flake, we use [process-compose](https://github.com/F1bonacc1/process-compose) whose configuration is managed by [process-compose-flake](https://community.flake.parts/process-compose-flake).